TechnicalPursuit/TIBET/doc/markdown/tibet-resource.1.md

 For larger applications or applications which need to load resources in different bundles you can use nested `<config/>` elements.
-To accomplish this run the `tibet resources` command once to load the initial set of resources, then partition them into separate `<config/>` elements:
+To accomplish this run the `tibet resource` command once to load the initial set of resources, then partition them into separate `<config/>` elements:

     <config id="resources" if="boot.phase_two boot.resourced">